 - Hire a VA who is good at what they do.

-- Give them clear instructions about tasks that must be completed, setting deadlines for each one.
+- Give them clear instructions about tasks that must be completed, setting deadlines for each.

-- Set up regular check-ins with your VA, at which time you can discuss progress and ask for advice, if necessary.
+- Set up regular check-ins with your VA when you can discuss progress and ask for necessary advice.

 - Be sure to outline exactly what each task will entail and provide clear instructions on how much should be completed, including any special requirements or considerations (such as time frames).

 Scrum is a framework that helps teams complete their work.
 It is a simple and flexible approach to managing project planning, development, and release.
-Add to this a virtual project manager assistant, and you have a winning formula.
+Add a virtual project manager assistant to this, and you have a winning formula.